Timendus/chip8-test-suite/README.md

 [Silicon8](https://github.com/Timendus/silicon8).
 It checks to see if your math operations function properly on some given set of input values.
 But more
-importantly: it checks to see if you set the flag register `vF` properly when running those opcodes, and if you don't mess up `vF` too early (when used as an input).
+importantly: it checks to see if you set the flag register `vF` properly when running those opcodes, and if you don't mess up `vF` too early (when `vF` is used as one of the operands).
 This is often an issue as the flags are pretty unintuitive and fairly hard to debug.

 To auto-start this test, load the value `3` into memory at `0x1FF`, load the ROM in memory starting from `0x200` and start your interpreter.
 After a while you